A Data-Driven State Aggregation Approach for Dynamic Discrete Choice Models: Experiments

-\paragraph{Aggregation Results} To further examine the performance of state aggregation, we consider a simplified example with a \emph{two-dimensional} state variable.
+\textbf{Aggregation Results $\,$} To further examine the performance of state aggregation, we consider a simplified example with a \emph{two-dimensional} state variable.
 Among the two state components, the first state is a true state and the second state is an uninformative \emph{dummy state}, uniformly distributed in $[-5,5]$.
 The dummy state affects neither the reward nor the transition of the the first state component.
-Then, we apply both ad-hoc state aggregation and SAmQ to derive state aggregation.
-Ideally, a good state aggregation should ignore the dummy state and utilize only the true state.
+We apply both ad-hoc state aggregation and SAmQ to derive state aggregation.
+Ideally, a good state aggregation ignores the dummy state and utilizes only the true state.
 The results are reported in Figure~\ref{fig:sa}.
-We can see that the proposed SAmQ easily identifies the dummy state as the state to be discarded.
+We can see that SAmQ easily identifies the dummy state as the state to be discarded.